 - Prediction of late work orders: An optimized manufacturing process also includes dealing with setbacks and communicating them to employees and customers.
 By noticing, for instance, that a specific workstation is likely to miss a certain deadline (based on former performance parameters), managers are able to reassign the work, or (when impossible) alert customers and allow them to adjust accordingly.
 This creates a more responsible and responsive environment and prevents conflicts and frustration.

 - Predicting and preventing bottlenecks: Once again, by getting an instant, data-based overview of the entire production line, manufacturers are able to identify potential bottlenecks or receive immediate alerts as they start.
-This gives the manufacturer time to readjust and, in case these issues repeat themselves, implement preventive solutions accordingly.
+Using AI-based algorithms to prevent bottlenecks and late work orders gives the manufacturer time to readjust and, in case these issues repeat themselves, implement preventive solutions accordingly.

 Process optimization is far from being a new concept.
 From the beginning of manufacturing history, we’ve seen workers and managers try to make the most with what they have by changing the way they work, and by defining organized processes.